 · Alpha-Amylase (Flour Treatment Agent) – added to bread flours as a processing aid for bakers and home-bakers, it boosts the level of natural alpha-amylase in the dough, which in turn boosts gas production and gives a well risen loaf.
 Alpha-amylase is the main enzyme that acts on starch in the flour to convert it to sugar which is the yeast’s food.
 Alpha-amylase is added to all our bread flours except Chelmer White.

 · Ascorbic Acid (Flour Treatment Agent) – vitamin C, added to some of our 16kg sack flours to help bakers develop the gluten in the dough within shorter bakery processes.
 Home bakers may also see bread machine recipes asking you to add a vitamin C tablet for the same reason.

 · Gluten – gluten is naturally present within wheat flour.
-Whilst we use quality Class 1 and 2 bread wheats even for our Plain and Self Raising flours, to even out finished flour protein levels and allow for natural quality variance within the wheat supply from season to season, we add a small amount of vital wheat gluten to some bread flours.
+Whilst we use quality Class 1 and 2 bread wheats even for our Plain and Self Raising flours, to even out finished flour protein levels and allow for natural quality variance within the wheat supply from season to season, if required we add a small amount of vital wheat gluten, or organic vital wheat gluten to some bread flours.

 · The last organic wheat harvest has had low proteins, therefore we are adding additional gluten.

 Labelling of Flour and Flour Ingredients

 In 2014 the Food Information Regulations were implemented.
 This meant that some previously undeclared ingredients were now required to be declared on consumer packs, such as the flour statutory additives.